Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

     - The uniqueCount variable keeps track of the number of unique values.
     - The loop iterates through the array, comparing adjacent elements to identify unique values.
     - The count is incremented whenever a new unique value is encountered.

+# maxSubarraySum
+1. Pattern used: `Sliding Window`
+2. Naive approach:
+    - check if `num` is greater than the length of the array.
+If so, return `null`
+    - initialize `max` to negative infinity
+    - use nested loops to iterate through subarrays of length `num`
+    - calculate the sum `temp` of each subarray and update `max` if the current sum is greater
+    - return the maximum sum
+3. Refactored solution:
+    - Check if the length of the array is less than num.
+If so, return null.
+    - Initialize maxSum and tempSum to zero.
+    - Calculate the initial sum of the first num elements and set it to maxSum.
+    - Iterate through the array starting from index num.
+    - Update tempSum by subtracting the first element of the previous subarray and adding the next element.
+    - Update maxSum with the maximum value between the current maxSum and tempSum.
+    -  Continue the iteration.
+    - Return the final maximum sum.

 # findLongestSubstring
 1. Pattern used: `Sliding window`